catmando/LocoRuby/README.md

 ##How to use##

 1. On the windows box you will need to be running LocoRuby.exe.
+(You can put in the startup folder for example.)
 2. In your application web page include loco_ruby.js
-3. Call `LocoRuby.init({...})` to setup you application
+3. Call `LocoRuby.init({...})` to initialize the javascript.
 4. In your application web page put `<script type="text/ruby">...</script>` blocks to hold your local ruby code
 5. Call `LocoRuby.eval("ruby expression", function(return_value) {...})` to evaluate ruby expressions